The Fundamentals of Screenwriting Masterclass

-Learn about WHAT CAN GO WRONG for many new screenwriters, so that you can avoid the same pitfalls.
+Learn about HOW THINGS CAN GO WRONG for many new screenwriters, so that you can avoid the same pitfalls.

-Learn the THREE QUESTIONS you need to be able to answer articulately before you begins writing your screenplay.
+Learn to “Talk the talk” by breaking down and understanding the THREE QUESTIONS you need to be able to answer articulately before you begin writing your screenplay.

 Learn what the term “High Concept” means and why it is critical to your success.